 The MD Responds MRC consists of health care professionals and community members.
 The MD Responds MRC coordinates the recruitment, training, activation, and retention of practicing and retired physicians, nurses and other health professionals, as well as other community members.
 Volunteers with the MD Responds MRC are people who are eager to address their community's ongoing public health needs and to help during large-scale emergencies.

 MD Responds MRC volunteers are ready to assist with disaster and emergency response and recovery during a declared emergency.
 MD Responds volunteers may deliver a variety of necessary public health services during a crisis, including providing care directly to individuals seeking medical attention at state relief shelters.
 Volunteers may also serve a vital role by assisting their communities with ongoing public health needs (e.g., immunizations, screenings, health and nutrition education, volunteering in community health centers and local hospitals).

 Membership is open to anyone over 18 years of age.
 New volunteers are required to complete the MD Responds Volunteer Orientation Training and should be able and willing to assist in the event of an emergency, participate in annual exercises and drills, and support ongoing public health outreach projects.

 Join the MD Responds team today!

 - Gain access to a comprehensive emergency response and preparedness training program, both on-site and Web-based, which will enhance your ability to respond effectively.

-- Be protected by the State of Maryland workers' compensation and liability coverage during activations.
+- Receive protection from the State of Maryland workers' compensation and liability coverage during activations.

-- Be able to create a personalized volunteer profile in the Web-based MD Responds system.
+- Create a personalized volunteer profile in the Web-based MD Responds registry system.

 - Have the opportunity to make a difference in your community.